 Schoolteachers Spend Three Days in Study at NYK

-From July 31 to August 2, NYK welcomed eight elementary and junior high school teachers from the Kanagawa Prefecture Board of Education to participate in a program for teachers to promote their understanding of corporate activities.
-The program was arranged in cooperation with the Japan Institute for Social and Economic Affairs, and this was the 18th time for NYK to participate.
+From August 14 to 16, NYK welcomed nine elementary and junior high school teachers from the Tokyo Metropolitan Board of Education to participate in a program for teachers to promote their understanding of corporate activities.
+The program was arranged in cooperation with the Japan Institute for Social and Economic Affairs, and this was the 19th time for NYK to participate.

-This training program was held during the teachers’ summer break, and during the program NYK explained about its corporate activities, environmental measures, and human resources development activities, some of which could possibly be used in future school management.
+This training program was held during the schools’ summer break, and during the program NYK explained about its human resources development and environmental measures, some of which could possibly be used in future school management.

-During the three days, participants were given lectures about the NYK Group’s businesses and its human resources development programs, and also invited to join in group work and discussions about the company’s bulk shipping and logistics activities, thus giving everyone the opportunity to actively participate in the program.
-The event also encouraged dialogue between teachers and company’s staffs.
+During the three days, participants were given lectures about the NYK Group’s businesses and its human resources development programs, and also invited to join in group work and discussions about the company’s bulk shipping and break-even calculation activities, thus giving everyone the opportunity to get a concrete image of the shipping industry.

-In addition, visits were arranged to the cruise ship Asuka II, NYK Tokyo Container Terminal, NYK Maritime Museum, and the museum ship NYK Hikawamaru.
+In addition, the participants were taken to the NYK Tokyo Container Terminal and Japan Marine Science Inc. to learn more about shipping advancements (e.g., the ship-handling simulator), and visits to the NYK Maritime Museum and the museum ship NYK Hikawamaru were also arranged.
 The opportunity helped give the teachers a better understanding of the history and current operations of the shipping and logistics industries.
+Dialogue between the teachers and NYK staff was also encouraged.

 Feedback from the teachers included the following: